pourmand1376/hugopapermod_english/content/posts/2022/guide-to-use-remote-linux-server/index.md

     python train.py ...

 This is especially good for commands that do not take long time to run.
 If you have a model that need to be trained for days or even longer, you can not use this.
 That's because the moment you close your `ssh`, all your normal processes would die.
 So, you will need to use a [terminal multiplexer](https://wiki.archlinux.org/title/List_of_applications#Terminal_multiplexers) like [tmux](https://github.com/tmux/tmux/wiki) or `screen` to handle this problem.
 Both of them are free and open source and both have easy commands to achieve your needs.
 You can read full pros and cons [here](https://superuser.com/questions/236158/tmux-vs-screen).
-I use `tmux` because the syntax is easier to use.
+I use `tmux` because it supports tabs and easily works with mouse!

 Here is a simple tmux session I have created.
 Note that the session has 6 open tabs.
 Each of them may do something different.